-Nucleom provides NDT services leading to the safe and productive operation of nuclear facilities.
+Nucleom provides inspection solutions supporting the safe and productive operation of nuclear facilities.

 Nucleom was founded to address the nuclear industry’s distinctive needs and standards.
 The innovative inspection systems and procedures created to meet these requirements of the nuclear industry also find extensive uses in several other markets, such as in the Small Modular Reactor (SMR) industry.
 Today, Nucleom is best known for developing and executing the most effective NDT/NDE methods, techniques and strategies to effectively solve the needs of our clients across a broad range of industries.

-Nucleom helps you make informed decisions, using cutting-edge equipment, high-level expertise and impressive R&D programs.
+Nucleom helps you make informed decisions, using cutting-edge equipment, high-level expertise and our extensive in-house R&D programs.

 Engineering and Design

-Over the years Nucleom has proven to be a reliable source for both tooling design of complex automated NDE tooling and workforce deployment of highly qualified staff in a successful, first-of-a-kind tool deployment for various customers.
+Over the years, Nucleom has proven to be a reliable source for both design of complex automated NDE tooling, and workforce deployment of highly qualified staff in successful, first-of-a-kind tool deployments for various customers.

-As part of a design and development program, Nucleom role is to evaluate different NDE techniques for the examination of critical characteristics of components and identifies the best inspection technique to use with the best equipment.
-The experienced NDT specialist team paired with knowledgeable designers are working together to provide a turnkey solution to our customers with various levels of automation as required.
+SMR vendors will have to consider up front the impact that inspections will have on their designs over the life cycle of the reactor.
+This would include considerations during prefabrication, fabrication, field execution and maintenance.
+As part of design and development programs, Nucleom role is to evaluate different NDE techniques for the examination of critical characteristics of components and identify the ideal inspection technique to use with the equipment and service at hand.
+Our experienced specialist team, paired with knowledgeable designers, are working together to provide turnkey solutions to our customers with various levels of automation as required.

 Nucleom’s combination of site experience and tool design know-how results in a more accurate perspective on site challenges for tooling and NDE system operation.
-This results in a complete service package including tooling development, tooling integration and site deployment activities.
+This leads to a complete service package including tooling development, tooling integration and site deployment activities.
 With continuous improvement and internal training programs, Nucleom’s technicians and engineers can provide the highest level of expertise.

 Nuclear Industry Quality Assurance